agfianf/todo-app-rust/readme.md

 # Todo App in Rust

-A simple Todo API built with Rust, Actix-web, and PostgreSQL.
+A simple Todo API built with Rust, Actix-web, Sqlx and PostgreSQL.

 > Try to learn rust by building a simple todo app.